 Daily limb care and hygiene

 Keeping your residual limb in the right position is vital.
 This helps prevent muscle shortening and tightening (contracture), which prevents full range of motion.
-To avoid contracture, you’ll need to keep your knee and hip as straight as you can.
+To prevent contracture, you’ll need to keep your knee and hip as straight as you can.
 Here’s how to do this:

 When seated, always support your residual limb to keep it from dangling or hanging.
 When sitting in a wheelchair or a regular chair, you can use an “amputee board.”
 This is a flat board that sticks out to support the weight of your residual limb.